Ansampes/PLPAWEEK1-DAY-2/README.md

  * Use git init to create a new Git repository in your project directory.

-Ii.
+II.
 Add Files to the Staging Area:

 * Use git add <filename> or git add . to stage all changes.
 This prepares files for the next commit.